build-canaries/clj-cctray/README.md

 ## Options

 Options allow you to modify the output based on modifiers included in the project.

-- `:go`
-  If the cctray is coming from a Go CI server you can provide this option to add additional Go specific parsing, such as extracting stages and jobs.
+Options are a map of keywords with values, most options will require it's value to be in a specific format.
+Extensive checks are currently not performed on option values to ensure this is the case, this is the responsibility of the user of this library.

-- `:snap`
+- `:server`
-  If the cctray is coming from a Snap CI server you can provide this option to add additional Snap specific parsing, such as extracting stages and jobs.
+  A keyword representing the CI server the xml is coming from to allow any server specific parsing.
+Currently the only servers that require specific parsing are `:go` and `:snap`.

 - `:normalise`
-  This will cause the :name, :stage and :job (if they exist) to be normalised (see below for more details about normalisation)
+  This will cause various names (if they exist) to be normalised (see below for more details about normalisation).
+Can take the values `:all`, `:name`, `:stage` or `:job`.

-- `:normalise-name`
-  This will cause the :name to be normalised (see below for more details about normalisation)

-- `:normalise-stage`
+- `:strict-certificate-checks`
-  This will cause the :stage (if it exists) to be normalised (see below for more details about normalisation)
+  By default SSL certificates are not checked (more info below), setting this option to `true` will cause them to be checked.
+Can also be set to `false` but since this is the default behaviour there is no reason to do so.

-- `:normalise-job`
+- `:http-timeout-seconds`
-  This will cause the :job (if it exists) to be normalised (see below for more details about normalisation)
+  Setting this option to any valid `integer` will set the timeout of http connections in seconds.
+The default timeout is 30 seconds.

 ## Map keys